thefunny42/Zeam-Form-ZTK/README.txt

 - Date, Datetime: generate a text line input and parse/display the date using the locale,

-- TextLine, Text, and numbers (Int, Float ...),
+- TextLine, Text, Boolean, URI, and numbers (Int, Float ...),

 - Password,

-- Choice: generate a select,
+- Choice: generate a select or a radio boxes (widget mode ``radio``),

 - Object,

-- Collections: List, Set, Tuple:
+- Collections: List, Set, Tuple in input and display mode:

   - Collection of choices: generate a widget with a list of checkboxes,